Minimax and adaptive estimation of general linear functionals under sparsity: Extensions

 \end{theorem}

-Together with \Cref{thm: nonadaptive linear}, this theorem shows that the same minimax rate can be attained under an unknown noise level as in the case where the noise level is known, provided the sparsity level is not too large.
+Together with \Cref{thm: nonadaptive linear}, this theorem shows that the same minimax rate is attainable under an unknown noise level as in the known-noise case, provided the sparsity level is not too large.